ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 such as requesting one of the possible `actions` against one of the possible `locations` and a different choice of possible `actions` against a different one of the possible `locations`, the client instance can include multiple separate objects in the `resources` array.
+The total access rights for the resulting access token is the union of all objects.
 The following non-normative example uses the same fictitious `photo-api` type definition to request a single access token with more specifically targeted access rights by using two discrete objects within the request.